UGround: Towards Unified Visual Grounding with Unrolled Transformers: Reflection on Visual Grounding

-\textbf{Why Similarity as Mask.} To quantitatively assess the spatial cues encoded in the similarity maps, we use them as logit masks to prompt the original SAM~\citep{kirillov2023segment} for mask generation.
-Table~\ref{tab:Analysis} reveals that $\mathcal{M}$\textsubscript{prompt} is potentially capable of generating segmentation masks solely from similarity maps ($17.0\%$ vs. $48.4\%$).
-To further quantify the alignment between the activated regions of the similarity map shown in Fig.~\ref{fig:fixed_bird} and the ground-truth mask in Fig.~\ref{fig:overview}, we employ the grid search-based Intersection over Union (IoU) from READ~\citep{qian2024reasoning} to evaluate its consistency.
-In Table~\ref{tab:Analysis}, $\mathcal{M}$\textsubscript{IoU} indicates that activations in the similarity map align closely with the ground-truth mask, as evidenced by a 4.3\% higher cIoU on the ReasonSeg \textit{test} set ($35.0\%\ \text{vs.}\ 30.7\%$) in the $3^{\text{rd}}$ row.
+\textbf{Why Similarity as Mask.} To investigate whether the similarity map can serve as a prompt, we conduct two analyses.
+First, to measure the consistency ($\mathcal{M}_{\mathrm{IoU}}$) between the similarity map and the ground-truth mask, we compute the grid search-based Intersection over Union (IoU) following READ~\citep{qian2024reasoning}.
+Second, to probe whether SAM can understand the semantics encoded in the similarity map, we directly use the similarity map as a logit mask to prompt the original SAM~\citep{kirillov2023segment} (without any additional training), denoted by $\mathcal{M}_{\mathrm{prompt}}$.
+Table~\ref{tab:Analysis} shows that SAM can potentially leverage the similarity map as a prompt ($17.0\%$ vs. $48.4\%$).
+Further, when the similarity map is directly converted into a binary mask for prediction, its performance measured by $\mathcal{M}_{\mathrm{IoU}}$ can even rival that of the trained \texttt{<SEG>}\textsubscript{prompt}, as evidenced by a 4.3\% higher cIoU on the ReasonSeg \textit{test} set ($35.0\% \ \text{vs.}\ 30.7\%$) in the $3^{\text{rd}}$ row.

 \textbf{Summary}.
 Analysis of the similarity maps reveals the following: (a) Similarity maps in LMMs are highly consistent with the ground-truth mask, suggesting that they can potentially serve as prompts for generating the segmentation mask. (b) Dynamic layer selection allows the intermediate layers to directly interact with SAM, resulting in a more discriminative representation, as reflected by the activated regions in the similarity maps.
 Motivated by the insights from the similarity maps, we leverage it in three ways: as a logit mask to prompt SAM (prompt), as a loss constraint to guide the model on where to ``attend'' (constraint), and as a policy reward for dynamic layer selection (signal) (see Appendix~\ref{app:layers1-40} for further analysis).